Temporary Tooth Gems Explained: Safe Trends and Care Tips

 These gems are easy to apply and remove, making them a popular choice for anyone wanting to try a trendy look for a short time.

-You don’t need special skills or a dentist’s appointment to use tooth gems.
+You do not need special skills or a dentist’s appointment to use gems.

 Many kits let you apply them yourself at home, and they usually last for a couple of weeks.